vitusvictor/vitusvictor/README.md

 ### Hello, welcome
 💡 I'm Somtochukwu, a fullstack developer.
 I write Java (Springboot), Javascript (React) and Python.
-I occationally do Dart (Flutter).
+I occasionally do Dart (Flutter).

 I am also versed in the use of a number of banking tools like IBM Integration Bus (IIB), Enterprise Service Bus (ESB), Extended Structured Query Language (ESQL) and SOAP technologies.